sophiayk20/covoswitch/README.md

 ## Paper & Dataset
 This repository holds code used in writing "CoVoSwitch: Machine Translation of Synthetic Code-Switched Text Based on Intonation Units," to be published in *Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics: Student Research Workshop*.
 Paper was accepted on July 9, 2024 for ACL-SRW 2024 (Aug.
 11-16 2024).

-The dataset I used in this paper is available through HuggingFace.
+CoVoSwitch, the dataset I created in this paper, is available through HuggingFace.
 It was created using CoVoST 2, which is a speech-to-text translation dataset created in turn from Common Voice Corpus 4.0.

 Link to paper: [to be made available here].

 Dataset: https://huggingface.co/sophiayk/covoswitch.

 If you'd like to use this code or paper, please cite: